agorischek/e-n-v/packages/envcredible-schemata/README.md

 # @envcredible/schemata

-This package provides converters that transform external schema libraries (like Zod and Joi) into envcredible's internal `TypedEnvVarSchema` format.
+This package provides converters that transform external schema libraries (like Zod and Joi) into envcredible's internal `EnvVarSchema` format.

 ## Quick Start